 The borrowing organization promises to pay the bond back at an agreed-upon date.
 Until then, the borrower makes agreed-upon interest payments to the bondholder.
-People hold own bonds are also called creditors or debtholders.
+People who own bonds are also called creditors or debtholders.
 In the old days, when people kept paper bonds, they would redeem the interest payments by clipping coupons.
-Today, this is all done electronically.
+Today, this process is all done electronically.

+Of course, the debtor repays the principal, called the "face value," when the bond matures.
 Most bondholders resell them before they mature at the end of the loan period.
-That's because there is a secondary market for bonds.
+They can only do this because there is a secondary market for bonds.
 Bonds are either publicly traded on exchanges or sold privately between a broker and the creditor.
 Since they can be resold, the value of a bond rises and falls until it matures.

 First, you receive income through the interest payments.
 Of course, if you hold the bond to maturity, you will get all your principal back.
 That's what makes bonds so safe.
 You can't lose your investment unless the entity defaults.

 Second, you can profit if you resell the bond at a higher price than you bought it.
 Sometimes bond traders will bid up the price of the bond beyond its face value.
 That would happen if the net present value of its interest payments and principal were higher than alternative bond investments.

 Like stocks, bonds can be packaged into a bond mutual fund.
 Many individual investors prefer to let an experienced fund manager pick the best selection of bonds.
 A bond fund can also reduce risk through diversification.
-This way, if one entity defaults on its bonds, then only a small part of the investment is lost.
+That way, if one entity defaults on its bonds, then only a small part of the investment is lost.

 Over the long haul, bonds pay out a lower return on your investment than stocks.
 In that case, you might not earn enough to outpace inflation.
 Investing only in bonds might not enable you to save enough for retirement.